AFUDIrk/CADDeck/README.md

 This is a combined joystick and touch panel display suitable for use with common CAD programs.
 It includes:
 1. Two axis joystick (e.g. for X, Y pan)
-2. Thumbwheel encoder in the joystick grip (e.g. for zoom) with push switch (e.g. for select)
+2. Hallsensor in the joystick Knob (e.g. for zoom) with push Sensor (e.g. move to the component in connection with the joystick)
-3. Four switches around joystick grip (e.g. hold one down while moving joystick for pan and another for rotate)
+3. There is a second Hall sensor in the knob.
+With a slight turn to the right or left, you can rotate the component.
-4. Four switches around the base (e.g. measure, ESC...)
+4. Ten switches around the base (e.g. measure, ESC...)
 5. LCD touch panel with up to 10 screens of 12 buttons

 All H/W buttons as well as the touch panel buttons are programmable through a web page.